P1KC3L/Raspberry_WebProjectManager/README.md

 To run the aplication, please follow the next instructions:
 1- Open a terminal in the folder in which you will download the repository and clone it using the git command:
-´´´
+'''
 git clone https://github.com/P1KC3L/Raspberry_WebProjectManager.git
-´´´
+'''
-2- Next, get the app running by executing the ´´´launcher.sh´´´ file:
+2- Next, get the app running by executing the '''launcher.sh''' file:
-´´´./Raspberry_WebProjectManager/launcher.sh´´´
+'''./Raspberry_WebProjectManager/launcher.sh'''
 3- Finally, to use the application, open your browser and search _localhost:5000_

 The page will display a link to go to the home project management page, where a button for the RGB lights will be displayed.